 Besides excitation light, the observed non-uniformity in the emitted fluorescence could be due to the employed lenses or the excitation-detection geometry.
-For example, in Fig. 3e we show that even the engineered diffusers did not result in constant intensities, which was caused mainly by the incident angle of the excitation light.
-Such results demonstrate for the first time that the phantom can be used to perform i) data correction from fluorescence molecular imaging systems and ii) quality control
+For example, in Fig. 3e we show that even the engineered diffusers did not result in constant intensities, which mainly was caused by the incident angle of the excitation light.
+Such results demonstrate for the first time that the phantom can be used to perform i) data correction from fluorescence molecular imaging systems and ii) quality control of such systems either during the developmental process or intra-operatively before each imaging session.